ec-coresyf/coresyf-toolkit/src/wings_domain_import/README.md

 * the path to the wings domain (containing the workflows and tools definition)
 * the file containg the list of tools to be deployed (*NOTE:* this step is required because for unknown reasons the tools are not correctly defined during the domain import).
-* the list of Wings users to deploy
+* the tomcat XML file with the list of Wings users to deploy

 ## Usage
 1. Invoke the `wings_domain_import.py` script